gasolin/template-shield-study/about.md

 ## Engineering Side-by-Side (a/b) Feature Variations

-Note: this is a gloss / abridgement.
+Note: this is a gloss / summary.

 1. Your feature has a `startup` or `configuration` method that does different things depending on which variation is chosen.